amottier/bonita-doc/md/database-configuration.md

 3. Uncomment the settings matching your RDBMS vendor.
 4. Modify the values for following settings to your configuration: server address, server port, database name, user name and password.

-**Note: ** for a first test, you might want to keep the h2 section related to Business Data Management (BDM) feature (driver and data sources configuration).
+**Note:** For a first test, you might want to keep the h2 section related to Business Data Management (BDM) feature (driver and data sources configuration).
 You can update the [configuration related to BDM](database-configuration-for-business-data.md) later.

 ### Tomcat